QuantEcon/book-networks-public/_sources/ch_intro.md

 ### Random graphs

-The code to produce the Erdos–Renyi random graph, used below, applies the combinations function from the itertools library.
+The code to produce the Erdos-Renyi random graph, used below, applies the combinations function from the `itertools` library.
 The function `combinations(A, k)` returns a list of all subsets of $A$ of size $k$.
+For
-For example:
+example:

 ```{code-cell}
 import itertools